Self loving affirmations—love ‘em or hate ‘em?

 Layers along my own journey to a calm state of being

-For example, at one point I decided I wanted to feel more calm and relaxed.
+To share a story from my own journey, at one point I decided I wanted to feel more calm and relaxed.
 Yet I wasn't there a lot of the time.

 I couldn't pretend to myself that I felt calm when I didn't.